You are using an outdated browser.

 Donald Trump doesn’t seem to give his Cabinet appointments much thought, often skipping the drudgery of FBI background checks and more informal internal vetting procedures.
 Is Tulsi Gabbard a Russian asset?
 Did Matt Gaetz have sex with a minor?
 Did Pete Hegseth commit sexual assault?
 If not, why did he pay off the alleged victim?
-And what about Hegseth’s white nationalist tattoo (Deus Vult)?
+And what about Hegseth’s white nationalist tattoo (“Deus Vult)?

 None of these questions weighs heavily on Trump’s mind because, as Steve Bannon explained to Maggie Haberman and Jonathan Swan of The New York Times, “Donald Trump is a blunt-force instrument applying blunt-force trauma to the system.”
 Unsuitability is the point.
-But there’s one Cabinet appointment to which Trump, quite uncharacteristically, appears to be giving considerable, even agonizing, deliberation: Who will be his Treasury secretary?
+But there’s one Cabinet appointment to which Trump, quite uncharacteristically, appears to be giving considerable, even agonizing, deliberation: Who will be his treasury secretary?

-Initially there were two candidates on Trump’s shortlist: Cantor Fitzgerald chief executive Howard Lutnick and Key Square Capital Management founder Scott Bessent.
+Initially there were two candidates on Trump’s short list: Cantor Fitzgerald chief executive Howard Lutnick and Key Square Capital Management founder Scott Bessent.
 Rather than choose between them, Trump added two more: Apollo Global Management founder Marc Rowan and former Morgan Stanley financier and Fed governor Kevin Warsh.
 Then Trump reduced the pool to three by naming Lutnick (who reportedly was getting on Trump’s nerves) to run the Commerce Department instead.

 None of these people is a blunt instrument.
 They are oligarchs in good standing, respectable members of the financial establishment.
 Yet still Trump can’t make up his mind.
 The novelty of Trump thinking carefully about, well, anything, is so striking that it warrants extended discussion.

 Broadly speaking, Trump’s hesitation springs from the importance he gives to money.
 Apart from himself, money is the only thing that Trump ever thinks or cares about, and the Treasury Department is America’s Department of Money.
 Treasury’s powers extend well beyond control of the government’s own finances to the broader economy through the selling of government debt.
-As I’ve explained previously, debt is the United States’s most plentiful resource, generating $8.3 trillion annually.
-That’s four times the return on the country’s second-most plentiful resource, crude oil.
+As I’ve explained previously, debt is America’s most plentiful resource, generating $8.3 trillion annually.
+That’s four times the return on the country’s second-most-plentiful resource, crude oil.
 Only the Federal Reserve wields comparable power over the economy, and Trump won’t likely get a chance to appoint a new Fed chair until May 2026, when Jerome Powell’s term expires.
 Treasury is, as Politico noted earlier this week, “the one institution that Trump can’t afford to break,” and Trump knows it.

-Presidents of both parties err on the side of caution whenever they appoint a Treasury secretary, going back all the way to Alexander Hamilton (who, pace Lin-Manuel Miranda, was as beholden to the banks as Tim Geithner).
-The current officeholder, Janet Yellen, is the most left-wing Treasury secretary since World War II, but that doesn’t tell you much; in February 2022 the left-liberal Robert Kuttner declared Yellen “the big disappointment of the Biden administration” because of her “profound status-quo bias” on regulatory matters.
+Presidents of both parties err on the side of caution whenever they appoint a treasury secretary, going back all the way to Alexander Hamilton (who, pace Lin-Manuel Miranda, was as beholden to the banks as Tim Geithner).
+The current officeholder, Janet Yellen, is the most left-wing treasury secretary since World War II, but that doesn’t tell you much; in February 2022 the left-liberal Robert Kuttner declared Yellen “the big disappointment of the Biden administration” because of her “profound status-quo bias” on regulatory matters.
 Yellen, like all her predecessors and whoever replaces her, is the Oval Office’s designated babysitter for Wall Street, tasked less with disciplining it (that’s more the job of the Securities and Exchange Commission, the Commodity Futures Trading Commission, and the Fed, none of which reports to the Oval Office) than with soothing its periodic squalls with a warm bottle of Enfamil.

 Trump’s quandary is one he was spared last time he was elected, back in 2016, when he chose Steve Mnuchin for Treasury.
 Back then, Trump needed somebody who could sell Wall Street on tax cuts and reduced regulation.
 That wasn’t an especially hard task because to the extent that these policies screwed up the economy, they did so in ways that Wall Street doesn’t especially care about.